AshCashh/University-Notes/My Second Brain/Hypertext Transfer Protocol.md

 ---
 alias: HTTP
+tags: [networks]
+Created: 2023-09-01T17:12:14+10:00
+Modified: 2024-07-03T19:35:33+10:00
 ---
-#networks
-Hypertext Transfer Protocol (HTTP) is the protocol Web Browsers use to access data on the World Wide Web.
-Originally, its main purpose was simply to transfer static Web pages written in HTML.
+Hypertext Transfer Protocol (HTTP) is the protocol Web Browsers use to access data on the [[World Wide Web]].
+Originally, its main purpose was simply to transfer static Web pages written in [[HTML]].
 Now HTTP is also used for general file transfer, downloading and displaying multimedia files and delivering scripts for animated and interactive Web pages.

 Because it's often used to transfer large amounts of data over the [[Internet, Intranet, Extranet|Internet]], it uses [[Transmission Control Protocol|TCP]] as its Transport-layer protocol and the default TCP port number is `80`.
 HTTP identifies and locates network resources by a Uniform Resource Locator (URL).